Overview

 Fiscal Division

-OGR’s Fiscal Division supports all the agency’s divisions and grant recipients by ensuring financial requirements are met by all funded programs and grant funding is properly distributed.
+OGR’s Fiscal Division supports all the agency’s divisions by ensuring financial requirements are met by all funded programs and that grant funding is properly distributed.
 The division participates in technical assistance trainings offered to prospective grant applicants and award recipients to promote broader access to funding opportunities and the effective management of state and federal grant awards.
 The Fiscal Division is vital to the success of all OGR programs.

 Highway Safety Division